TopPilot8362/SSA-Flow-Management-Position-Plugin/README.md

 To contribute to the SSA Flow Management Position plugin, please use the dedicated guide that will be found within this github repository.

+## License

+Subject to change, as of this moment GNU General Public V3.0.